JMGO N1S 4K

 Main Differences

-• The audio output power is 2 x 5W on JMGO N1S 4K and 2 x 6W on XGIMI MoGo 4 Laser.
+• Audio output power is 2 x 5W on JMGO N1S 4K and 2 x 6W on XGIMI MoGo 4 Laser.

-• Voice command support is available on JMGO N1S 4K but not on XGIMI MoGo 4 Laser.
+• Voice commands are supported on JMGO N1S 4K but not available on XGIMI MoGo 4 Laser.

 Specs Comparison